riad-azz/instagram-video-downloader/README.md

 ## API Documentation

-The API is disabled by default but you can enable by going to `src/configs/instagram.ts` and setting `enableServerAPI` to `true`.
+The API is disabled by default but you can enable it by :

+1. Go to `src/configs/instagram.ts`
+2. Set `enableServerAPI` to `true`.

 Now you can use `/api` from outside applications.

-**NOTE:** Don't forget to configure the CORS settings in `next.config.js` by changing `Access-Control-Allow-Origin` value from `riad-insta.vercel.app` to your domain.
+Don't forget to configure the CORS settings in `next.config.js`.

 ### Endpoint: /api?url={POST_URL}